The blood vessels on the retina's surface can

 from a point) and circular motion (clockwise or counter-clockwise).

-They are also selectively activated by complex configurations
+They are also selectively activated by complex configurations of

-through them.
+them.

-Certain neurons in the superior temporal polysensory area (STP)
+Certain neurons in the superior temporal polysensory area (STP) even respond

-even respond selectively to biological movements that may have proven essential for individual
+selectively to biological movements that may have proven essential for individual

-survival, such as by recognizing a member of the same species
+survival, such as by recognizing a member of the same species from the way

-from the way that he or she walks.
+that he or she walks.

-Your brain may use this large volume of movement-related data gathered
+Your brain may use this large volume of movement-related data gathered by the

-about the objects flowing across your field of vision as you move,
+flowing across your field of vision as you move, in order to guide your movements;

-or to identify moving objects around you that have implications
+to orient your eye movements; or to identify moving objects around you that have

-for your survival.
+implications for your survival.

-In addition to the serial
+In addition to the serial path

-numerous channels that process information in parallel,
+channels that process information in parallel, thus forming

-thus forming a network of highly complex circuits.
+a network of highly complex circuits.

 This complexity is at least partly attributable to the